-\begin{rmk} When attempting to generalize these arguments to situations where $h$ is even or $k \neq k_h$, we arrive at points in the proof where the injectivity or surjectivity of $p_i$ or $\tau_i$ respectively or their corresponding induced maps in homology are needed.
+When attempting to generalize these arguments to situations where $h$ is even or $k \neq k_h$, we arrive at points in the proof where the injectivity or surjectivity of $p_i$ or $\tau_i$ respectively or their corresponding induced maps in homology are needed.
 These are clearly not guaranteed in general.
-While it may be possible to prove general upper and lower bounds for these cover codes, this may require either more specific information about the codes or other kinds of arguments entirely. $\blacksquare$ \end{rmk}
+While it may be possible to prove general upper and lower bounds for these cover codes, this may require either more specific information about the codes or other kinds of arguments entirely.
+We therefore conjecture the following: